Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 ---
 ## Introduction to Mod Organizer 2

-Mod Organizer is divided into two sections, The left side is for loose files, these are loaded into skyrim from the top down.
-If two identical files exist, the one closest to the botton will be the one loaded.
+Mod Organizer is divided into two sections, The left side is for loose files, these are loaded into Skyrim from the top down.
+If two identical files exist, the one closest to the bottom will be the one loaded.
 The Ride side of the list is the plugins, these are the mods themselves containing instructions on how the game constructs the world.
 Instructions inside of these plugins can conflict, so again, the ones at the bottom of the list take priority

 ![image](https://user-images.githubusercontent.com/26418143/173229360-cc431243-c5fb-4f1b-babd-74efc9cb80db.png)